-Shortly on the history of Linzer cookies
+Shortly on the history and origin of Linzer cookies

 I believe that Linzer cookies, along with Scottish shortbread cookies, Italian cantuccini, and Dutch speculaas are some of the most famous European cookies in the world.
-Linzer cookies got their name after Austrian town Linz, and besides cookies, there is also a Linzer torte, one of the oldest tarts which dates back to the 17th century.
+Linzer cookies got their name after the Austrian town Linz, and besides cookies, there is also a Linzer torte, one of the oldest tarts which date back to the 17th century.

 Both the Linzer cookies and Linzer tart use the same ingredients, more or less.
 The only difference is that the cookies are made with small cookie cutters while Linzer tart is made with a classic tart mold.